mikeal/block-box/README.md

 * Once you've read the OFFSET and BLOCK_LENGTH from the DIGESTS section you can predict the exact byte range you need to use to read the BLOCK from the BLOCKs section.

-If you don't care about IPFS/IPLD then this is all you would care about in terms of how the format looks.
-The encoding of each BLOCK gets into some details regarding the preservation of CID information and how to encode root identifiers into the blocks in a deterministic way.
-If you do care about these things just bear with me and trust that after 5 years of IPLD I'm not gonna mess this up :)

 One thing to note is that if you do end up with one hash DIGEST that is much larger than all the rest there's a performance